United tops profit forecasts even as Boeing 737 MAX crisis drags on

 Total operating revenue rose to $10.89 billion, boosted by Chief Executive Oscar Munoz’s three-year strategy to build up the airline’s flight connections through its main U.S. hubs.
 United President Scott Kirby will replace Munoz as CEO later this year.

-Major U.S. airlines are benefiting from strong leisure and corporate travel demand, a trend that looked set to continue in the first quarter.
+Major U.S. airlines are benefitting from strong leisure and corporate travel demand, a trend that looked set to continue in the first quarter.
+(Reporting by Tracy Rucinski in Chicago Editing by Matthew Lewis)

-Revenue per mile flown, a closely watched industry measurement, rose 0.8% in the fourth quarter and United forecast similar growth in the first quarter.

-The company had already announced a non-cash impairment charge of $90 million in the fourth quarter related to its Hong Kong routes, following anti-government protests in the city.